Rappetor/Sovol-SV08-Mainline/sovol-addons/readme.md

 -  It uses the 'offsetadjust' for small adjustments.
 So if you always require a certain offset change to obtain a good first layer (after doing a Z_OFFSET_CALIBRATION), apply this change to the 'offsetadjust' so it will use this adjustment in the calulation

 ## INSTALL
-To install these addons you need to copy them to your 'klipper/klippy/extras/' folder and restart Klipper.
+To install these addons you need to copy them (e.g. with an FTP client) to your '~/klipper/klippy/extras/' folder and restart Klipper.